 Non-extended control mode operation means that the Serial Interface is not active and all controllable functions are controlled with various pin settings.
-That is, the full-scale range, single-ended or differential input, the power on calibration delay, the output voltage and the input coupling (a.c. or d.c.).
+That is, the full-scale range, single-ended or differential input and input coupling (a.c. or d.c.) are all controlled with pin settings.
 The non-extended control mode is used by setting pin 14 high or low, as opposed to letting it float.
-Table 14 indicates the pin functions of the ADC08D1000 in the non-extended control mode.
+Table 14 indicates the pin functions of the ADC08D502 in the non-extended control mode.